About the Connecticut Poison Control Center (CPCC)

 |13.39||dollars saved in health care costs and lost productivity for every $1 invested in a poison center|

-The Connecticut Poison Control Center (CPCC) is located at the University of Connecticut Health Center in Farmington.
+The Connecticut Poison Control Center (CPCC) is located at UConn Health in Farmington.
 It is staffed 24 hours a day, 365 days a year by the poison experts.
 Call for fast, free, accurate advice for poisonings.
 We provide service to the entire State of Connecticut.

 Since the Connecticut Poison Control Center was established under General Statute 10-a-132 in 1957, its operations and services have changed dramatically.
 It was first a department within Connecticut's Department of Health.
-Now an integral part of the University of Connecticut Health Center in Farmington, and affiliated with Hartford Hospital, it is the only poison control center in Connecticut certified by the American Association of Poison Control Centers.
+Now an integral part of UConn Health in Farmington, and affiliated with Hartford Hospital, it is the only poison control center in Connecticut certified by the American Association of Poison Control Centers.

 The Connecticut Poison Control Center fulfills this mission by continuously: